THC vs CBD – What’s the Difference? 10 Feb, 2017

 When most people think of marijuana, they probably jump right to the psychoactive effects of using the flower.
-While marijuana is most commonly known for its mind-altering effects, there are other chemicals in the plant that cause different, and sometimes opposite, effects than most people would expect.
+While marijuana is most commonly known for its mind-altering effects, there are other chemicals in the plant that causes different, and sometimes opposite, effects than most people would expect.

 In fact, there are dozens of chemicals in cannabis flowers that have very different effects on people.
 While some have no real effect, others can change the way you use medical marijuana.

 For many patients, it all comes down to are two different chemicals that are naturally occurring in cannabis: THC and CBD.
 While they are found in the same plant, the two chemicals can have some very different effects on individuals.

 The discovery and understanding of CBD’s medical properties are causing it to become a more popular option among many patients.
 Switching your medical marijuana doses to strictly CBD could be the change you need.

 Tetrahydrocannabinol (THC) is the chemical that has made pot both famous and illegal.
 It produces the mind-altering effects that commonly go with marijuana, as well as other beneficial side effects.